 It was only a matter of time before the film industry followed suit, and a number of studios are delaying releases.
 Here’s a list of those films affected by the COVID-19 pandemic, and we’ll update with new information on top as it becomes available:

 Disney has moved most of its schedule for the next two years, including Mulan, Black Widow, and many other titles.
-Check out this post for more information, and hope that they’re right that cinemas will be open again in time for Soul‘s release on June 16.
+Check out this post for more information.

 Nia DaCosta’s Candyman reboot has left the summer behind as well, moving from June 12 to September 25.